Hammett, Bellin & Oswald, LLC | Attorneys At Law

 If you slip or fall, regardless of where the incident occurs, seek medical attention in a timely manner.
 Even if you do not feel like you suffered an injury, you could have been injured in a way that will become much more severe and require much more extensive treatment if it is left undiagnosed for a prolonged period of time.

-Who Is Liable For My Damages After A Slip Or Fall?
+Who Is Liable For Your Damages After A Slip Or Fall?

 Examples of negligence that can result in a property owner being found liable for a victim’s damages include:

-- Failing to removed frayed wires or fire hazards
+• Failing to remove frayed wires or fire hazards

 Generally, trespassers cannot seek compensation for their slip-and-fall damages, but this is not always the case.
 A property owner may be liable for a trespassing child’s damages or damages suffered by adult victims if the property owner knew that trespassers frequently entered the property.